Toilets for camping – how to poo when there’s no loo

 • Some do not feature top lids and therefore attract flys

-• Need to buy bags to catch the waste.
+• Need to buy bags to catch the waste

-toilets camping
+toilets for camping

 Bucket toilets for camping

 Bucket toilets for camping are exactly as they sound.
 It’s basically a no-nonsense large bucket with a toilet seat type lid on top.
-The bucket is lined with a toilet bag to catch the waste which can then be easily disposed of later.
+The bucket is lined with a bag to catch the waste which can then be easily disposed of later.

 Pros